-On September 10, 1945, Typhoon Ursula downed a fleet of 30 US aircraft transporting liberated prisoners of war to the Philippines.
-The planes were flying from Okinawa to the Philippines, as part of a larger effort to repatriate 32,000 Allied war prisoners, when they encountered rough weather associated with the typhoon.
-Over 900 servicemen, both former POWs and aircrew, were killed in the tragedy, making it one of the worst peacetime aviation disasters in history.
+On September 10, 1945, Typhoon Ursula downed a fleet of 6 US aircraft transporting liberated prisoners of war to the Philippines.
+The planes were flying from Okinawa to the Philippines, as part of a larger effort to repatriate 32,000 Allied war prisoners, and attempting to skirt Ursula.
+But they still encountered rough weather associated with the typhoon.
+An estimate 120 servicemen, both former POWs and aircrew, were killed in the tragedy.
+Another 23 servicemen on the ground were also killed by the storm.

 Note: There are misleading reports on various websites that 20 aircraft and 900 servicemen killed in this storm.
 This blog post previously carried those numbers, but this update is based on :